cryptosfrog/cryptosfrog.github.io/README.md

 # cryptosfrog.github.io
-# This is just a page
+# This is just a page with some updates